bertrandcodes/code-problems-jsp/PAIRING_ROLES.md

 # Pair Coding Roles

 Remote interviews for software engineering roles rely heavily on live pair coding challenges.
 Typically, these take place in an early round.
 To prepare you for this type of interview, you and your pair partner will be each assigned a role: Interviewer or Job Seeker.
-In the case of an odd number of participants, three people may be “paired”.
+In the case of an odd number of participants, three people may be “paired.”
 In that case, there will be two Interviewers and one Job Seeker.

 ## Coding Environment